MacroUniverse/SLISC/README.md

 ```

 ## TODO
+* the largest problem with this method is ... just look at `shape_cmp()`, inputing even necessary combinations is painful.
+Sure, you can generate the list using `combine()` function, but then the generated file will have thousands of lines...
 * makefiles are not unified
 * consider using selective codegen instead of removing all macros
 * unicode: * Visual Studio does not support `std::codecvt` between `UTF-8` and `UTF-32`, but only to `wchar_t` (link error during compilation).
 Wait until it does.
 Use `utfcpp` library to solve this.